facebookresearch/TensorComprehensions/CodingConventions.md

 ### Namespaces ###

-New namespaces should use `lowercase`---and single-word namespaces are greatly prefered for common usage.
+New namespaces should use `lowercase`---and single-word namespaces are greatly preferred for common usage.
 For longer namespaces, use `lower_case_with_underscores`.

 ### Other conventions ###